Looking for personalized video software? Here are my top 7 picks for 2024

 How to choose a personalized video marketing solution

-This article deliberately looks into six different personalized video marketing solutions so that you can get a good feel of your options.
+This article deliberately looks into seven different personalized video marketing solutions so that you can get a good feel for your options.

 Here are some of the things you should consider: